-- Perennial herb with a taproot that grows between 30 and 80 cm tall.
+- Perennial herb with a taproot that grows between 30 – 80 cm long.

 - Flowers have a purple-pink center surrounded by a blue fringe.